makerdao/developer.makerdao.com/index.md

 ## Arbitrage
 <p class="lead">Compete for profit opportunities provided by the Maker platform.</p>

-* Maker creates a market for debt by buying and selling dai as the liquidator vault goes in and out of surplus.
+* Maker creates a market for debt by buying and selling Dai as the liquidator vault goes in and out of surplus.
-* PETH supply is adjusted to maintain its ratio to collateral proportional to circulating dai.
+* PETH supply is adjusted to maintain its ratio to collateral proportional to circulating Dai.

 Opportunities for arbitrage across DAI - PETH - USD pairs.